reactive-streams/reactive-streams.github.io/_includes/index.md

 * the draft spec, the Reactive Streams initiative or general feedback:

-    please open an Issue on the Reactive Streams project[e].
+    please open an Issue on the [Reactive Streams project](https://github.com/reactive-streams/reactive-streams/issues).

 * the implementations themselves: